"Postcard" / "Postcard from Hallmark" Virus Hoax

 Here are a few points to keep in mind:

-These malware-containing emails may arrive under any of dozens of possible headers, for example:
+These malware-containing emails may arrive with any of dozens of different titles, including:

 • You've received a Hallmark E-Card!